 The Mitchell Institute’s approach works: 85% of Mitchell Scholars complete college and achieve a degree, compared with 58% of students nationally.
 89% of Mitchell Scholar Alumni are working in career-related jobs—nearly two-thirds of them in Maine—and 40% have completed or are pursuing graduate degrees.

-In 2020, the Mitchell Institute is proud to celebrate 25 years of investing in Scholars—and by extension, their communities.
+In 2020, the Mitchell Institute proudly celebrated 25 years of investing in Scholars—and by extension, their communities.
 The work to ensure a better, brighter future maine continues, and is put into starker relief by COVID-19.
 Learn more about the stories of our Scholars and Alumni here:

 Senator George J. Mitchell